 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
-Funding (operating and capital expenditure) This activity provides for safe and Resilient Infrastructure Group Benefit: Operating Expenditure effective abstraction of water from Enhanced Lifestyle Group and Private benefit is provided to all Targeted Rate: 70-80% the source, and the treatment, Diverse Economy those residents able to connect to Urban and rural scheme targeted rates for storage and distribution of water to urban and rural residents and Council's drinking water networks. urban schemes and rural scheme targeted rates. businesses.
-Community-wide Benefit: User Charges: 20-30% The whole community benefits through Charges for water supplied to properties with safe drinking water being provided in areas of the district that are serviced, water meters (per cubic meter) and a small rental contribution maintenance of public health and 0 availability of water for key public services Capital Expenditure (e.g. firefighting) and amenities (e.g. Borrowing: Loan costs are funded in the same way as swimming pools). operating expenditure.
+Funding (operating and capital expenditure) This activity provides for safe and Resilient Infrastructure Group and Private Benefit: Operating Expenditure effective abstraction of water from Enhanced Lifestyle Group and Private benefit is provided to all Targeted Rate: 70-80% the source, and the treatment, Diverse Economy those residents able to connect to Urban and rural scheme targeted rates for storage and distribution of water to urban and rural residents and Council's drinking water networks. urban schemes and rural scheme targeted rates. businesses.
+Community-wide Benefit: User Charges: 20-30% The whole community benefits through Fees and charges for new water connections, safe drinking water being provided in areas and to properties with water meters (per cubic of the district that are serviced, maintenance of public health and meter) and a small rental contribution availability of water for key public services Capital Expenditure (e.g. firefighting) and amenities (e.g. Borrowing: swimming pools).
+Loan costs are funded in the same way as operating expenditure.
 Exacerbator: Financial Contributions: Additional costs may be caused through Amounts to be funded from financial illegal connections.
 Costs will be recovered contributions for water supply services will be if possible or prosecutions may be taken. determined from Council decisions at the time of development.
 Due to benefits being primarily to a group Lump Sum Contributions: of users, it is appropriate to fund the Council may seek lump sum contributions from activity via separate mechanisms. residents at the time of development.
-Note: Council does not consider it equitable to fund the community-wide benefit across the district, as residents not able to receive this service must provide their own drinking water source.
+Note: Council does not consider it equitable to fund the community-wide benefit across the district, as residents not able to receive this service must provide their own drinking water source. then own utiliking water source.